home-assistant/hassbian-scripts/docs/cli/helpers.md

 ## hassbian.log.share

-Put the logfile on hastebin and print the url to it.
+Put the logfile on hastebin and print the url.

 ## hassbian.log.show